leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 [SharedArrayBuffer]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer
 [cross-origin isolated]: https://web.dev/articles/why-coop-coep

-## Do I need an Exit Node for WebVM networking?
+## When Do I Need an Exit Node for WebVM Networking?

-You do not need to create an exit node for WebVM.
-WebVM relies on tailscale to handle networking, allowing acces to your local or development machine as part of the Tailscale network.
+You do **not** need to create an exit node for WebVM if your goal is to access other devices within your Tailscale network, including other WebVM instances and your local development machine.
+Tailscale takes care of routing and connecting your WebVM to other devices on the Tailscale network seamlessly.

-For a detailed overview of WebVM networking and setup instructions, refer to our [Networking Guide](/docs/guides/Networking).
+For a detailed overview of WebVM networking and setup instructions, refer to our [Networking Guide](/docs/guides/Networking#setting-up-an-exit-node).